-No operational scenarios at borders have been predefined on Corridor Atlantic.
+For disturbance < 3 days, no operational scenarios at borders have been predefined on Corridor Atlantic.
 Nevertheless, it is important to remind the following points:

 Emergency management

 In case of perturbation of the railway traffic, for a technical failure, an accident or any other incident, the IM of the corridor must take all the proper measures to ensure the return to normal circulation of trains.